Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 *This support is available from RRF 3.5*

-The Duet 3 Expansion 1HCL supports the [Duet3D Magnetic Encoder](/Duet3D_hardware/Accessories/Magnetic_Encoder) board based on the AS5047D encoder IC.
+The Duet 3 Expansion 1HCL supports the [Duet3D Magnetic Encoder](/Duet3D_hardware/Accessories/Magnetic_Encoder).
 We supply this encoder on a Nema17 form factor PCB, designed to sense a diametrically magnetised magnet glued to the back of the motor shaft.
 We have also used this encoder board on a Nema23 motor using a printed adapter.

 Connect the encoder board to the Duet 3 Expansion 1HCL to the 10-way box connector using a 10-way straight-through ribbon cable.
 The cable length should not exceed 200mm.